-- NEC confirmed at surgery or autopsy or using standardised clinical and radiological criteria (VON 2020): - \ at least one of: bilious gastric aspirate or emesis; or abdominal distention; or blood in stool; and - at least one of: abdominal radiograph showing pneumatosis intestinalis; or gas in the portal venous system; or free air in the abdomen. - All-cause mortality before discharge from hospital.
+- NEC before 44 weeks' post-menstrual age or discharge from hospital confirmed at surgery or autopsy or diagnosed using standardised clinical and radiological criteria (VON 2020), specifically: - at least one of: bilious gastric aspirate or emesis; or abdominal distention; or blood in stool; and

+- at least one of: abdominal radiograph showing pneumatosis intestinalis; or gas in the portal venous system; or free air in the abdomen. - All-cause mortality before 44 weeks' post-menstrual age or discharge from hospital.